SysKitTeam/docs-insights/how-to/add-additional-services-alert.md

 # Add additional services to alerts

 If you wish to **track additional services**, this article explains how to add a custom Service alert into the application.
-Run the following script against the SysKit Insights database.
+Run the following script against the Syskit Insights database.

 ```sql
 INSERT INTO [Alerts].[AlertDefinitions] (FarmId, Name, IgnorePeriod, Type, Configuration, Enabled, SendToDefaultEmail, SendToAdditionalEmails, AdditionalEmailRecipients)